and Annotation for Sociolinguistics (DASL)

 studies have varied with respect to the treatment of irregular verbs.

-Originally, LDC annotators included all irregular verbs in this category
+Originally in the TIMIT corpus, LDC annotators included all irregular verbs

-(modals like must, strong verbs like built; the token went).
+in this category (modals like must, strong verbs like built;

 -t/d appears in a regular past tense verb,